Skip to main content

 When Assignments is selected in the top left corner of the Assign page, you can review and modify the MIDI and Macro assignments for your preset.

-On the left, the Control List shows the Velocity, Mod Wheel, Aftertouch, and Sustain Pedal MIDI controls, followed by the 16 Macro controls:
+On the left, the Control List shows the Velocity, Mod Wheel, Aftertouch, Sustain Pedal, and Audio Modulator controls followed by the 16 Macro controls:

 A6_AssignPage-Assignments-ControlList.jpg

-• Select a control from the Control List to show its assignments on the right.
+• Select a control from the Control List to show its assignment details on the right.

-In the Control List, you can rename any Macro by double-clicking its entry, typing a new name, and pressing [Enter] on your computer keyboard.
-The Macro name will be updated accordingly everywhere in the instrument as well as on your Kontrol S-Series keyboard.
+In the Control List, you can rename the Macros by double-clicking their entry, typing a new name, and pressing [Enter] on your computer keyboard.
+The Macro name will be updated accordingly everywhere in the instrument, as well as on your Kontrol S-Series keyboard.

 Note

-Unassigned Macros are named Macro Control X where X is the Macro number.
-When you first assign a Macro, it automatically takes the name of the assigned parameter.
-You can modify the Macro name at any time.
+Unassigned Macros are named Macro Control X where X is the Macro’s number.
+When you assign a Macro for the first time, it automatically takes the name of its target parameter.
+You can modify the Macro name at any time to your liking.

 On the right, the Assignment Details show the assignments for the selected control: